chill-and-code/apache-log-reader/README.md

 Blazing fast log reader capable of working with giant log files (gigabytes) without too much of a spin.
 Give it a try 🚀

+**Note:** The program is built on the assumption that all logs are sorted by datetime (append mode) and log files are sorted by modified time (which falls under the first condition).
+Make sure to have these preconditions in order to replicate the same results and test.

 ## Prerequisites

 - Make sure you have installed Go version >= `1.17`